vuejs/test-utils-docs/src/guide/vuex.md

 })
 ```

 After installing the plugin, we use `trigger` to click the button and assert that `count` is increased.
-This kind of test, that fully covers the entire system, is known as an integration test.
+This kind of test, that covers the interaction between different systems (in this case, the Component and the store), is known as an integration test.

 ## Testing with a Mock Store

 In contrast, a unit test might isolate and test the component and the store separately.
 This can be useful if you have a very large application with a complex store.
-For this use case, you can just mock the parts of the store you are interested in using `global.mocks`:
+For this use case, you can mock the parts of the store you are interested in using `global.mocks`:

 ```js
 test('vuex using a mock store', async () => {